zapier/visual-builder/docs/_partners/integration-examples.md

 ---
-title: Integration Examples
+title: Integration design examples
-order: 8
+order: 5
 layout: post-toc
 redirect_from: /partners/
 ---

-# Integration Design Examples
+# Integration design examples

 Each app has its own unique features, but there are also a number of similarities between apps in similar categories.
 Here are some examples to keep in mind when designing a [form](#form), [CRM](#crm), or [project management](#pm) app integration:

 <a id="form"></a>

-## Add a Form or Survey App to Zapier
+## Add a form or survey app to Zapier

 Form and Survey apps—along with similar apps for polls, applications, and mobile data collection—are ideal apps to integrate with Zapier.
 Whenever someone fills out the form, that new data needs to go somewhere.
 Zapier can connect that form to create new contacts, document templates, messages, and more.